joshgerdes/jekyll-uno/_drafts/azure-point-to-site-vpn-and-private-dns-resolver.md

 #### What are the benefits of Azure Private DNS Resolver?

-* **Zero Maintenance:** Fully managed service which does not require you to patch or plan for any downtime of your service.
+* **Zero Maintenance:** Fully managed service does not require you to patch or plan for any downtime of your service.
-* **Cost Reduction:** Run at a fraction of traditional IaaS solutions which typically would require planning for high availability, resiliency, and backup of configurations.
+* **Cost Reduction:** Run at a fraction of traditional IaaS solutions that typically require planning for high availability, resiliency, and backup of configurations.
 * **Highly Available:** Built-in high availability, zone redundancy.
 You will no longer need to plan for [availability zones](https://docs.microsoft.com/azure/availability-zones/az-overview) awareness nor how many instances to provision per region Azure availability zones are physically separate locations within each Azure region that are tolerant to local failures and are connected by a high-performance network with a round-trip latency of less than 2ms.
-* **DevOps Friendly:** Build your pipelines with Terraform, Azure Resource Manager, REST API support, Go, Typescript/Javascript.
-This will allow you to keep a consistent configuration and experience across regions and different instances of your service.
+* **DevOps Friendly:** Build your pipelines with Terraform, Azure Resource Manager, REST API support, Go, and Typescript/Javascript.
+This will allow you to keep a consistent configuration and experience across regions and different service instances.